 "An ultra-trail is plunging into the unknown.
 For most, running 30 to 40 hours in a row is a first.
 So it's impossible to predict how our bodies will react.
 However, it is possible to reduce the level of uncertainty by preparing properly! " explains Marie Maligorne.

-• A foot ready to succeed on the UTMB needs to be both robust and hydrated.
-In this vein, Marie Maligorne recommends a small routine to begin at least a week before the D-Day: "Alternate nights between tanning with lemon juice to strengthen the skin and the next day applying a moisturiser to restore flexibility.
+• A foot ready to succeed on the UTMB® needs to be both robust and hydrated.
+In this vein, Marie Maligorne recommends a small routine to begin at least two week before the D-Day: "Alternate nights between tanning with lemon juice to strengthen the skin and the next day applying a moisturiser to restore flexibility.
 This is the best way to prevent blisters. "

 We believe this is the perfect moisuriser for this.